CodeAndCake/AppsFromScratch/sessions/05/README.md

 ### Loops

-`Loops` are essential for our app to work!

-Have you ever played an album on loop?
+Have you ever played an album *on loop*?
 The first song plays, then the next, then the next until you reach the last song and it starts all over again.

 If you think of this like code: